bromberglab/bio-node-docs/docs/README.md

 1. Validate all settings and validate that the account that's currently authenticated with gcloud is also associated with your project.
     1. To change the account, use `gcloud auth login`
     1. To change any of the settings, edit `.bio-node.config`
-1. (Optional) If you have domain which you can point to the public IP of the cluster, use the [Ingress][6] access mode.
+1. (Optional) If you have a domain which you can point to the public IP of the cluster, use the [Ingress][6] access mode.
-    1. Setting DNS settings takes hours, and there is multiple failure cases.
+    1. Changing DNS settings takes hours, and there is multiple things than can go wrong.
 It's safer to set this up separately using the [instructions][7] from Google.
     1. An ingress is the easiest way to achieve HTTPS encrypted traffic reliably.
 1. (Optional) [Sendgrid][8] can be used as an email server for communications like password reset emails.
 1. After the setup is complete, make sure to navigate to the URL `/api/createadmin`